Traveling the USA is so much more fun when you have your USA Food Bucket List ready to check off as you go!

 North Carolina – North Carolina Barbecue

 In North Carolina you have two choices you have to make : Which shade of blue (Duke or UNC) and what flavor of BBQ?
 The state is divided between Eastern (also known as Lexington Style) and Western style and while both are delicious, they are definitely different.

-Eastern style BBQ uses a red tomato based sauces and only used the pork shoulder section of the pig.
+Eastern style BBQ uses red tomato based sauces and only uses the pork shoulder section of the pig.
 Western ‘cue is also often pulled and chunky.
-Eastern style is a whole hog, chopped, and served with a vinegar and pepper based sauce.
-This also extends to the coleslaw as you’ll often find Eastern NC BBQ to have red slaw while Western is your standard mayonnaise based.
+Eastern style is a whole hog, chopped, and served with a vinegar and pepper-based sauce.
+This also extends to the coleslaw as you’ll often find Eastern NC BBQ to have red slaw while Western is your standard mayonnaise-based.

 North Carolina’s love for barbecue runs so deep that even the NC House and Senate couldn’t agree over which style would be the state’s official BBQ!

 What is knoephla soup and how do you say the “k” word?